AdaCore/gnatcoll-core/docs/readline.rst

 `gnatcoll` provides an interface to the `readline` library.

+.. sidebar:: License

+   |Note| The GNU `readline` library is licensed under the terms of the GNU General Public License, version 3.
+This means that if you want to use Readline in a program that you release or distribute to anyone, the program must be free software and have a GPL-compatible license.

 When this library is available on the system, it provides various features to enhance command line support in tools.